 1. Tracking Alcohol May Be Harder

-One can of Bud Light doesn't have 32 calories.
+One glass of pinot noir doesn't have 14 calories.
 Even if you aren't using the Macro Calories feature, you will still have issues if you track alcohol because you need to track it as either carbs or fat to account for the calories you are consuming.

 We recommend you track alcohol completely differently regardless of whether you have Macro Calories enabled or not.
 Here's what we recommend.